ScarlettSwift/Weather-Forecast/README.md

-# Weather-Forecast
+# bricksplayer
-A webpage which can forecast the current weather and give you detailed instructions
+remember the game you played when you are young?
+It looks just like that.